Artistic Coaching Staff

 Roller Skating History

 Jeff grew up in Colorado and was fortunate to roller skate as a young child at Skate City Arapahoe in Englewood, Colorado.
-He was involved with the Artistic Club and worked his way up to the 4 star artistic program that was offered.
+He was involved with the Artistic Club and worked his way up to the four-star artistic program that was offered.
 He also participated in the sport of Quad Speed Skating and trained at Skate City also.
 Jeff would spend hours at the rink practicing and mastering the skills being taught at Skate City.

 Jeff then took a 25 year break from roller skating and returned to the sport about twelve years ago and he regained his passion for both recreational and Artistic skating.